na-stewart/GrooveBot/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 GrooveBot is a bot specially coded for the r/Animusic Discord server.
-Some of Groovebot's unique features include music and abbreviation organization, suspending and striking users, join and leave messages, verification, and more.

-This bot was created to help new users discover all of Wayne Lytles work and understand Animusic related abbreviations.
-From his well known Animusic albums to his work at Cornell, all of this is included in the sqlite database file.
-GrooveBot also features moderating capabilties such as suspending and striking users.
+This bot was created as an easy way to reference Wayne Lytles work and understand abbreviations that may be thrown around within the server.
+There are also moderation and security features such as verification, suspending and striking users, and join/leave messages.

 Use .help for user commands and .modhelp for moderator commands.

 ## Images
 ![alt text](https://github.com/sunset-developer/GrooveBot/blob/master/images/groovebot1.png)

 ![alt text](https://github.com/sunset-developer/GrooveBot/blob/master/images/groovebot2.png)